fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 !!!NOTE
 - [Read more](https://github.com/secure-device-onboard/pri-fidoiot/blob/master/component-samples/demo/README.md#generating-key-pair) about key generation.
 - You can update the key type, by modifying the `-newkey` attribute during the key generation stage.
-- You can add multiple ip addresses in the `subjectAltName` attribute.
+- You can add multiple IP addresses in the `subjectAltName` attribute.